 Mountain biking is an exhilarating adventure sport that frees up not only our body but also our mind.
 There is nothing as amazing as setting out on a journey into the unknown, taking in the enchanting scenery of the green countryside, all the while getting some good workout.

 Mountain biking is often done off-roads, over hilly terrains and steep hills; hence a good bike is of the uttermost importance.
-Adventure lovers engage in mountain biking in offbeat travel locations for a number of reasons such as:
+Adventure lovers engage in mountain biking across offbeat travel locations for a number of reasons such as:

 ● Full body workout